Don’t Forget That Food! Three Great Android Apps To Get Food From Your Fridge To Your Belly

 It’s funny how sometimes you see an app and realize that it would be the most useful thing you can imagine.
 Wow, an app to track the contents of my fridge!
 How on earth did you survive this long without it?
 Well, actually, that’s precisely what I’m wondering.

-I found a basic fridge-stocking app (My Fridge) in my wanderings, then realized that I could go one up on that.
+I found a basic fridge-stocking app (My Fridge, No longer available) in my wanderings, then realized that I could go one up on that.
 What use is it to track your fridge contents if you still let it all go to waste?

 With Grocery Hero, you start by entering in all of your fridge inventory, either manually or by using the scanner.
 This will take a little longer the first time, but afterwards you should be able to find things you regularly have in the kitchen more easily.
 All of the expiry dates and alarm dates should be recorded for the best results, as this leads to the magic of the next steps.